Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Telemetry/Fleet_Messaging.md

 ![Example of the Fleet Messaging system]({{site.dox.baseurl}}/images/telemetry_fleetmessage.png)

 This system works with the [ArrowPoint Tablet application](../ArrowPoint_Tablet/Overview.html), allowing messages to be sent to Tablets in the fleet.
-Messages are sent via CANbus.
+Messages are sent via CAN Bus.